s-watanabe-jhod/garpos-mcmc/README.md

 # Citation

+Please see the latest GitHub page (https://github.com/s-watanabe-jhod/garpos-mcmc/) for the updates of papers.

 ### for methodology (version 2 with WBIC)

 Watanabe, S., Ishikawa, T., Nakamura, Y., & Yokota, Y. (in prep.).
 Model selection for the sound speed perturbation of the GNSS-A using the widely applicable Bayesian Information Criterion (WBIC). preprint will be available soon.